Asayl01/Portfolio-site/README.md

 - [Color Hunt](https://colorhunt.co/) – Curated color palettes for inspiration
 - [Paletton](https://paletton.com/) – Create color combinations with visual previews

+ ## 📝 Features Used in This Project
+- Responsive layout that works on all screen sizes
+- Animated typing text using custom JavaScript
+- Custom glowing cursor that changes on hover
+- Ripple effect on CV button
+- Social media icons with interactive hover effects
+- Floating background shapes using CSS animations
+- Scroll-based animations to reveal content smoothly
+- Neatly separated HTML, CSS, and JavaScript files

 ## 🔗 Live Preview
 [Click here to view the website](https://asayl01.github.io/Portfolio-site/)